mrpmohiburrahman/Bootcamp/README.md

 To run this application, you'll need the following things installed in your computer:
 * [Git](https://git-scm.com)
 * [Node.js](https://nodejs.org/en/download/)
+* yarn

+You need to run both BootcampApp and BootcampApi to see the app working in simualtor.
 From your command line:

 ```bash